feldera/feldera/CONTRIBUTING.md

 # For developers

+## Running CI tests locally

+This can be done using `earthly`.
+The `Earthfile` in the root directory has sections for tests.
+You can run tests from one section using a command like:

+`earthly -P --ci +section`

+You can find the list of sections using `earthly ls`.

+For example, to run tests from the `test-python` section, the command would look like:

+`earthly -P --ci +test-python`

 ## Building Feldera from sources

 Feldera is implemented in Rust and uses Rust's `cargo` build system.
 The SQL